 Victims received a message “from a friend,” which stated that the friend mentioned them on Facebook.
-Clicking the link didn’t take users to a Facebook post, however, but instead installing a trojan complete with a Chrome extension that automatically hijacked the victim’s Facebook account.
-From there, the malware spread to more users.
+Clicking the link didn’t take users to a Facebook post, however, but instead installing a trojan complete with a Chrome extension that automatically hijacked the victim’s

 “A successful attack gave the threat actor the ability to change privacy settings, extract data, and more, allowing it to spread the infection through the victim’s Facebook friends or undertake other malicious activity such as spam, identity theft, and generating fraudulent ‘likes’ and ‘shares,’” said a Kaspersky release on the malware.
 The malware would also blacklist the URLs for anti-virus software, making it harder to remove.

 It seems as though only Windows desktop users were vulnerable to the infection, Kaspersky is reporting, though it’s possible the malware could spread on Windows phones.
 Android and iOS are immune.
 Infections occurred mostly in Brazil, Poland, Peru, Colombia, Mexico, Ecuador, Greece, Portugal, Tunisia, Venezuela, Germany, and Israel, according to Kaspersky.